pastoriomarco/isaac_ros_custom_bringup/README.md

 Follow the instructions on [sdg_training_custom GitHub repo](https://github.com/pastoriomarco/sdg_training_custom).

-**ATTENTION**: You need at least 16GB VRAM to run `isaac_ros_foundationpose`.
-I run the FoundationPose pipeline on a Jetson Orin AGX Developer Kit, then use a laptop with 8GB VRAM RTX GPU to stream Isaac SIM camera/scene simulation.
+**ATTENTION**: You need at least 16GB VRAM to run `isaac_ros_foundationpose`, ***plus*** the VRAM needed for Isaac SIM.
+I run the FoundationPose pipeline on a `Jetson Orin AGX Developer Kit`, then use a laptop with 8GB VRAM RTX GPU to stream Isaac SIM camera/scene simulation.

-The Isaac SIM scene needs to publish a RealSense camera stram with the following topics:
+The Isaac SIM scene needs to publish a RealSense camera stream with the following topics:

 - `remote_color_image_topic:=/image_rect`
 - `remote_color_info_topic:=/camera_info`